CodeByAidan/MovieRecommendationSystem/README.rst

 Movie Recommendation System |warning|
 =====================================

+**Note: This project is currently a work in progress and is not yet ready for production use.
+It is being actively developed and may undergo significant changes.
+Contributions and suggestions are welcome!**

 Movie Recommendation System is a Java-based project developed using `Spring Boot <https://spring.io/projects/spring-boot>`_ (version: 3.1.1) and `MySQL <https://www.mysql.com/>`_ (version: 8.0).
 It provides a platform for users to register, rate movies, and receive personalized movie recommendations based on their preferences and ratings.

 Features
 --------